vytdev/debug-stick/README-curseforge.md

 This is the **easiest way**.
 Just find your Minecraft version and click the download link.
 How this works?

-1. Linkvertise (1-time step)
-2. Pick your Minecraft version and download.
+1. Find your Minecraft version and download.

 That's all!

+### 📦 On CurseForge

+[Linkvertise → CurseForge][lnk-curseforge-dl]

+If you're on mobile, switch to "Desktop Mode" so the download button appears.
+Then:

+1. Click "Filter By" (on the left)
+2. Select your Minecraft version
+3. Pick the matching add-on release
+4. Click "Download" (the middle button, not the one on the far right)

 ### 📦 On GitHub